US and China agree to work on extending the tariff pause deadline in trade talks in Stockholm

 Flagpoles at the prime minister’s office were festooned with the American and Chinese flags.

 Tang reported from Washington.
-Associated Press writer Josh Boak in Washington contributed to this report.
+Associated Press writer Josh Boak in Washington and Huizhong Wu in Bangkok contributed to this report.

 Credit: AP